dimanikulin/dimanikulin/PublishWhat2.md

 I would prefer picture orientation to be album rather than book orientation.
 It will use the user's screen more efficiently.

 # Tables
-if you provide tables please make sure that less filled columns are the end of table and wiseversa
+If you use tables in your publications, please make sure that columns with less content are placed towards the end of the table, and vice versa.

-# Language

-TBD
+Additionally, I suggest placing more important columns at the beginning of the table so that readers will first encounter the most important information.

 # Plagiarism
 TBD